Eleven on trial over child sex abuse and 'witchcraft' in Glasgow

 Five of the accused face a charge of attempted murder after trapping a child in a cupboard.

+One of the youngsters was said to have been shut in a microwave, a fridge freezer and a cupboard during an attempt to kill her.

 Other charges include causing children to take part in sexual activity and videoing and taking sexualised images of children.
+One child was said to have been made to "operate a camera and create video footage" of some of the abuse.

-They also face charges of getting a child to courier drugs, forcing children to consume drugs and alcohol, and possessing Class A drugs.
+The 11 also face charges of getting a child to courier drugs, forcing children to consume drugs and alcohol, and possessing Class A drugs.

+They are accused of being involved in the killing of dogs while getting two of the youngsters to take part.

+Another charge says a girl was made to "act like a dog" and eat pet food and that the group were made to chase her as she wore a devil mask.

+The accused also allegedly got the children involved in "witchcraft" leading them to believe that they themselves had "metamorphosed into animals".

-The 11 deny all of the charges against them.
+The 11 deny all of the charges, said to have taken place between April 2012 and October 2020.